CristianCardosoA/Common-Shell-Utilities/README.md

 ### Linux Command Line

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+These are the following tools that will work on this post.

 | Tool |
 | ------ |